An unpredictable set of circumstances brought me from the Midwest to a confrontation with a failed actress in a tenement on York Avenue.

 ME: Well, that’s easy.
 You use it all the time.
 L-E-E. Lee Brill.

 DUMBBELLS had gone off the air three years before I met Angus, so I’d never seen the show, but after doing dozens of his puzzles, I felt that Lee must be a superstar.
 “She lived here once,” Angus told me.
 “In a sublet on the third floor.”

 Lee Brill’s dream had been to become famous, so she immediately began to go out on auditions, and after a year of relentless effort, she finally got a starring role on a television series.
 DUMBBELLS was a comedy about a gym, and Lee played a personal trainer.
 Her part required her to be beautiful, toned, and nasty.
 With her witchy green eyes and body of a goddess, she was easily all of that.
 The show ran 93 episodes.
 Seven short of the 100 required for syndication, but long enough for Lee to make a name for herself.

 Angus liked her (but Angus likes all pretty girls), and began to use her name in his crosswords “to boost your career,” he laughed, even though he didn’t really believe it would affect her success one way or another.

 Shortly after she got the job, she moved across town and disappeared from Angus’ life.
 After her series was cancelled, she seemed to disappear from celebrity, too.
 Angus, however, continued to use L-E-E in his puzzles.

 “Why?”
 I asked.

-“Because it has one consonant, two vowels, and people remember her.
-Your name would work well, too.
-Pia,” he mused.
+“Because it has one consonant and two vowels, and people remember her.
+Your name would work well, too, Pia,” he mused.
 “Let’s see…have you ever done anything to make you famous?”